jaakkopasanen/Impulcifer/README.md

 ```

 You should have several WAV files and graphs in the folder. `hesuvi.wav` can now be used with HeSuVi to make your
 headphones sound like speakers.
-Let's see what these arguments mean.

 `--dir_path=data/my_hrir` tells Impulcifer that the recordings can be found in a folder called `my_hrir` under `data`.
 Impulcifer will also write all the output files into this folder.

-`--test_signal=data/sweep-6.15s-48000Hz-32bit-2.93Hz-24000Hz.pkl` tells Impulcifer that the inverse filter for
-deconvolution is this Pickle file.
-Alternative way is to provide a WAV file of the test signal and Impulcifer will
-load the file and construct inverse filter from the test signal.
-Inverse filter is used to turn sine sweep recordings
-into impulse responses.
-Seconds, bits, and Hertzes in the file name are actually not important and the file name can be
+Impulcifer always needs to know which sine sweep signal was used during recording process.
+Test signal can be either a
-anything. `--test` argument doesn't need to be supplied if the folder contains a file called `test.pkl` or `test.wav`.
+WAV (`.wav`) file or a Pickle (`.pkl`) file.
+Test signal is read from a file called `test.pkl` or `test.wav`.

-Various graphs can be produced by providing `--plot` parameter to Impulcifer.
-These can be helpful in figuring out what
-went wrong if the produced HRIR doesn't sound right.
-Producing the plots will take some time.
+`impulse_response_estimator.py` produces both but using a Pickle file is a bit faster.
+Pickle file however cannot be
+used with `recorder.py`.
+An alternative way of passing the test signal is with a command line argument `--test_signal`
+which takes is a path to the file eg. `--test_signal="data/sweep-6.15s-48000Hz-32bit-2.93Hz-24000Hz.pkl"`.

-Sine sweep recordings are read from WAV files which have channel names separated with commas and `.wav` extension eg.
+Sine sweep recordings are read from WAV files which have speaker names separated with commas and `.wav` extension eg.
 `FL,FR.wav`.
-The individual speakers in the given file must recorded in the order of the speaker names in the file name.
+The individual speakers in the given file must be recorded in the order of the speaker names in the file
-There can be multiple files if the recording was done with multiple steps as is the case when recording 7.1 setup with
+name.
+There can be multiple files if the recording was done with multiple steps as is the case when recording 7.1 setup
-two speakers.
+with two speakers.
 In that case there should be `FL,FR.wav`, `SR,BR.wav`, `BL,SL.wav` and `FC.wav` files in the folder.

+Similar pattern is used for room acoustics measurements.
+The idea is to measure room response with a calibrated
+measurement microphone in the exact same spot where the binaural microphones were.
+Room measurement files have file name
+format of `room-<SPEAKERS>-<left|right>.wav`, where `<SPEAKERS>` is the comma separated list of speaker names and
+`<left|right>` is either "left" or "right".
+This tells if the measurement microphone is measuring at the left or right
+ear position.
+File name could be for example `room-FL,FR-left.wav`.
+Impulcifer does not support stereo measurement
+microphones because vast majority of measurement microphones are mono.

+Room measurements can be calibrated with the measurement microphone calibration file called `room-mic-calibration.txt`
+or `room-mic-calibration.csv`.
+This must be a CSV file where the first column contains frequencies and the second one
+amplitude data.
+Data is expected to be calibration data and not equalization data.
+This means that the calibration data
+is subtracted from the room frequency responses.
+An alternative way of passing in the measurement microphone calibration
+file is with a command line argument `--room_mic_calibration` and it takes a path to the file eg.
+`--room_mic_calibration="data/umik-1_90deg.txt"`

+Room frequency response target is read from a file called `room-target.txt` or `room-target.csv`.
+Head related impulse
+responses will be equalized with the difference between room response measurements and room response target.
+An
+alternative way to pass in the target file is with a command line argument `--room_target` eg.
+`--room_target="data/harman-room-target.csv"`.

+Room correction can be skipped by adding a command line argument `--no_room_correction` without any value.

 Impulcifer will compensate for the headphone frequency response using headphone sine sweep recording if the folder
 contains file called `headphones.wav`.
 If you have the file but would like not to have headphone compensation, you can